 :: My Abstract Expressionist Photography ::

 These are photographs of the moldy lichen covered walls and rocks inside an ancient church in Bitez ,Turkey.
 I photographed this last year but forgot where I down-loaded the images to and returned again this year and made new ones.
 I have accentuated the tonality here by extending the images saturation.
 I found the resulting photographs to be like Paintings done in Abstract Expressionism manner.
 I have started with a photograph of the church I did two years ago and followed up with one I did this year.
 I found this Church by walking the dry stream beds north from the coast.
 To my surprise and delight there are some rare Byzantine dolphin mosaics on the floor.
 If i had not been just out there wandering I would never have found this place because it is not in any tourist book or map.
 After traveling around the world a few times this is the best find I ever made.
 See the Dolphin Mosaics here at my other gallery.

-:: Abandoned around the Mediterranean ::
+:: Beauty and the Pricks ::